SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/3-extend-cap-app.md

 # Extend Incident Management Application with Manager Service

-In this chapter, we extend the incident management application and create a new service for manager named as `ManagerService`.
+In this chapter, we extend the incident management application and create a new service for managers called `ManagerService`.

 ## Create New Service